Un-Trash Your Wedding Dress - Deep Cleaning Stains from a Wedding Gown

-You’re thinking it’s just too late for your gown, but it’s not.
+You’re thinking it’s just too late to have your wedding gown preserved, but it’s not.
 The amazing SYSTEMK4 wedding dress cleaning technology we utilize to clean and restore wedding gowns is second to none, and it has the power to clean virtually anything to help restore your gown to its original state.

 - Dirt stains

 - Pen marks

 There is virtually nothing this remarkable system cannot clean off of a dress, and it doesn’t even matter if it’s been sitting on the fabric for a few weeks or even months since your big day ended.
 What's even better is this organic process doesn’t use dangerous chemicals or cleaning agents on your gown.
 Whether it’s old and yellowed or brand-new and dirty from your trash the dress party, your gown is perfectly capable of being restored back to it's original brilliance.

 The preservation and restoration process is so good it also helps remove stains from any delicate fabric your dress was crafted from.
 Your tulle underlayment, your chiffon skirt, and even your silk sheath can be cleaned, restored, and returned to its original beauty with the help of our restoration process.
 SYSTEMK4 is so thorough, many brides are shocked their gown has ever even been worn at all when it comes back to them.

 How Does Wedding Dress Cleaning & Restoration Work?

 There isn’t a one-size fits all technique used to clean all gowns that come in for restoration.
 Many gowns are made of a variety of unique fabrics, many have different organic and chemical stains, and the all have varying degrees of fabric yellowing.
 The process involves a special consideration for each gown.
 All gowns are examined carefully by our fabric experts prior to any treatment.